guillearria/email-lead-agent/README.md

 - **Deployment**: Docker containers, cloud hosting (AWS/GCP)
 - **CI/CD**: GitHub Actions for continuous integration and deployment

+For a detailed view of how these components interact, see the [System Architecture](SYSTEM_ARCHITECTURE.md) document.

 ## Detailed MVP Specifications

 ### Gmail API Integration